Madison Jazz Society Announces Grants

 In October, the Madison Jazz Society will award grants, on a competitive basis, to school jazz centered programs.
 Grant proposals may include, but are not limited to, purchasing instruments and equipment, sheet music, play along CDs, books or videos and, to a lesser extent, clinics and hiring of guest artists.
 Final selection will be based partly on which proposal(s) provides the opportunity for the greatest number of students to learn about and/or participate in jazz related activities.
 Grant requests must be limited to $500 per project to help the Society assist as many schools and projects as possible.

-The application deadline is Monday, October 3, 2016, and consists of a cover page that can be accompanied by a not more than two-page narrative telling of the school=s proposal and letters of support.
+The application deadline is October 1, 2018, and consists of a cover page that can be accompanied by a not more than two-page narrative telling of the school’s proposal and letters of support.